How to Assess if You’re Mentally Prepared for Retirement

 How active will you be in retirement?

 If you find yourself watching more TV as you get older, you’re not alone.
 Statista states that the more you age, the more time you spend engaging in this activity.
-As a result, the biggest culprits are people ages 65 and older; this age group, on average, spends more than seven hours a day in front of the television!
+The biggest culprits are those aged 65+, with this age group spending, on average, more than four hours a day in front of the television!

-Living a sedentary lifestyle is associated with inferior health outcomes including heart disease, Type 2 diabetes, and cancer.
-Moreover, deteriorating health conditions can also negatively impact your wallet given additional prescriptions, co-pays, and perhaps even commuting expenses.
+Living a sedentary lifestyle, however, is associated with inferior health outcomes including heart disease, Type 2 diabetes, and cancer.
+Moreover, deteriorating health conditions can also negatively impact your wallet given additional prescriptions, co-pays, and perhaps even commuting expenses related to treatment.

-According to various sources including WebMD, just 30 minutes of daily activity that gets your heart going and blood pumping (such as a brisk walk) can lower your blood pressure, keep your bones, muscles, and joints healthy, ease symptoms of depression or anxiety, lower your chances of heart disease, and help you better manage chronic conditions such as diabetes and arthritis.
+According to various sources including WebMD, just 30 minutes of daily activity that gets your heart going and blood pumping (such as a brisk walk) can lower your blood pressure, keep your bones, muscles, and joints healthy, ease symptoms of depression or anxiety, reduce your heart disease risk, and help you better manage chronic conditions such as diabetes and arthritis.

 The bottom line is that the more active you are, the greater the chance you’ll stay healthy during retirement.

-In sum: final thoughts on psychologically preparing to retire
+In sum: final thoughts on mentally preparing for retirement

-Retirement can arrive sooner than you might have expected.
-According to a recent economic wellbeing report published by the Federal Reserve, 45% of retirees claim they were forced into retirement due to health issues (29%), the need to care for a family member (15%), or a lack of work (11%).
+Retirement can arrive sooner than you plan for, with one recent Federal Reserve economic wellbeing report stating 45% of surveyed retirees were forced into retirement due to health issues (29%), the need to care for a family member (15%), or a lack of work (11%): numbers revealing that retirement sometimes arrives sooner than expected.
+It's therefore critical to prepare financially but also equip yourself to address the psychological and emotional aspects discussed herein.

 ———